 | Channels | Direct outreach only · Government tenders / RFP process · Referral from trusted vendors · No paid media or social discovery |

-| User Journey | Direct outreach or tender → qualification meeting → formal proposal → procurement review → SMP Professional Enterprise or Complete engagement → long-term managed service relationship |
+| User Journey | Direct outreach or tender → qualification meeting → formal proposal → procurement review → SMP Professional Growth or Complete engagement → long-term managed service relationship |

 Maya runs an independent retail or food business that has moved sales online — a fashion boutique, a bakery with an order page, a home goods store, a local F&B brand selling direct.
 She has a WooCommerce or Shopify store she set up herself or had built cheaply.
 It's not performing as it should — slow load times, abandoned carts, payment gateway friction, no automated email sequences, broken mobile experience.
 She is running a real business and the online store is a revenue channel she can't afford to let underperform.
 She is not an IT professional; she knows enough to publish a product and process a card payment, but the technical layer is opaque to her.
 What she knows: every hour the store is slow, she's leaving money on the table.
 What she needs: someone to own the store's technical health so she can focus on buying, merchandising, and fulfilment.